cjpardodelahoz/BIO556L/docs/models.md

 The two new options here are `-spp` which we used to indicate the partition file.
 We are now using the `-m MF+MERGE` option which tells IQ-Tree to run a PartitionFinder analysis and find the best model for each partition using ModelFinder.
 Finally, we are now specifying how many cores we want IQ-Tree to use for this using the `-nt` option.
 This analysis will use 2 cpus.

-We it's done, we can once again inspect the iqtree report:
+When it's done, we can once again inspect the iqtree report:

 ```sh